Kinbōzan Haruki: Career

 Kinbōzan's first tournament was the November 2021 basho in Kyushu, where he won all seven of his matches and took the sandanme championship, resulting in his promotion to makushita.
-At the March 2022 tournament in Osaka he won the makushita championship with a 7–0 sweep at the rank of makushita 34.
+At the March 2022 tournament in Osaka, he won the makushita championship with a 7–0 sweep at the rank of makushita 34.
 He would work his way up the makushita rankings and eventually earn promotion to the second-highest professional division, jūryō, in September 2022.
-Following winning performances in three tournaments (including double digit wins in two of them) he was promoted to the top makuuchi division in March 2023, becoming the first wrestler from Kazakhstan to do so.
+Following winning performances in three tournaments (including double digit wins in two of them), he was promoted to the top makuuchi division in March 2023, becoming the first wrestler from Kazakhstan to do so.
 At a press conference following his top division promotion, Kinbōzan said that he wanted to wrestle his own style of sumo, adding he was motivated to become stronger following a recent visit to Kazakhstan to visit his mother, who was unwell.
 In his top-division debut he secured 11 wins and was awarded with the kantō-shō (Fighting Spirit prize), which is one of the special prizes awarded at the end of every tournament.

 During the of May 2023, Kinbōzan admitted that he was prone to breathing problems when put under stress or too much effort after he appeared to be genuinely uncomfortable after a butsukari session with more senior wrestlers.
-In the following tournament Kinbōzan notably won his match against Ōzeki Takakeishō, handing him his fourth defeat on Day 10.
+In the following tournament, Kinbōzan notably won his match against ōzeki Takakeishō, handing him his fourth defeat on Day 10.
 This victory marked the first time in seven years that a maegashira ranked wrestler without a fully grown ōichōmage inflicted a defeat on an ōzeki.
 The most recent previous occurrence of such a victory had been in July 2016 when Mitakeumi earned a victory over then-ōzeki Terunofuji.
 Kinbōzan nevertheless finished the tournament with a score of 4–11.
-After two successive tournaments, in which he recorded a negative score (make-koshi), Kinbōzan also withdrew from the jungyō of August, reporting a sprained cervical vertebrae requiring 30 days of rest, an injury which he had already contracted at the May tournament and which really limited his capabilities.
+After two successive tournaments, in which he recorded a negative score (make-koshi), Kinbōzan also withdrew from the jungyō of August, reporting a sprained cervical vertebra requiring 30 days of rest, an injury which he had already contracted at the May tournament and which really limited his capabilities.